Morriz/mostack/README.md

 Copy `secrets/*.sample.sh` to `secrets/*.sh`, and edit them.
 If needed you can also edit `values/*.yaml` (see all the options in `charts/*/values.yaml`), but for a first boot I would leave them as is.

-IMPORTANT: The `CLUSTER_HOST` subdomains must all point to the main public nginx controller, which will serve all our public ingresses.
+IMPORTANT: The `$CLUSTER_HOST` subdomains must all point to the main public nginx controller, which will serve all our public ingresses.

 If you also want to deploy to a gce cluster, also edit these values: `values/gce/*.yaml`.